 by David Cohen, President, DCI Consulting Group

 A recent ruling by an Administrative Law Judge (ALJ) regarding Item 11 requests has some important implications for both contractors and the OFCCP.
 The case, OFCCP v.
-United Space Alliance LLC, DOL, OALJ, No. 2011-OFC-00002, 2/28/11, can be found here.
+United Space Alliance LLC, DOL, OALJ, No. 2011-OFC-00002, 2/28/11,

 Before discussing the case, it might be useful to briefly explain the process by which a federal agency obtains approval to request information from employers.
 When a federal agency such as OFCCP wants to collect information from employers, the agency is required to seek approval from the Office of Management and Budget (OMB) in accordance with the Paperwork Reduction Act (PRA).
 The purpose of the PRA is to ensure that the request does not create an unreasonable burden on the employer.
 Federal agencies are required to show OMB the time, money, and resources that will be required for the employer to generate the information being requested.
 OMB must evaluate the request and determine if the burden of the request is reasonable based upon the utility of the information.

 Since 1999, OFCCP has been allowed to collect summary compensation data as part of the standard scheduling letter (Item 11).
 OFCCP is legally bound to the specific items listed on the scheduling letter and cannot ask for information outside the scope of those items prior to the completion of a desk audit.
 Once OFCCP conducts a desk audit and identifies a potential violation (i.e., some evidence of a potential pay disparity, which is ambiguous) the agency proceeds to a detailed investigation.
 During this investigation, OFCCP is given broad authority to request and evaluate any and all information as it relates to the potential violation.